Home » San Diego » Tips for visiting San Diego Zoo with kids

 The Koala Klimber play area is in the Australian Outback, and kids love to copy the koalas and climb up like them.

-The Polar Play Area is sure to wow your child, for it has supersized illustrated storybooks, life-size statues of polar bears, and even a polar bear cave to crawl into.
+The Polar Play Area will surely wow your child, for it has supersized illustrated storybooks, life-size statues of polar bears, and even a cave to crawl into.

 San Diego Zoo Children’s Zoo